Significant-Gravitas/AutoModerate/docs/api/websockets.md

 ### Session-based Authentication

-The WebSocket connection automatically uses your web dashboard session.
-If you're not authenticated, you'll receive an error message.
+WebSocket connections require authentication via the web dashboard session.
+Users must be logged in to establish a connection and can only join project rooms for projects they have access to.

 ## Project Rooms